streamlit/docs/content/deploy/community-cloud/manage-your-app/app-analytics.md

 Streamlit Community Cloud allows you to see the viewership of each of your apps.
 Specifically, you can see:

 - The total viewers count of your app (counted from April 2022).
-- The most recent unique viewers (capped up to your last 20 viewers).
+- The most recent unique viewers (capped at the last 20 viewers).
 - A relative timestamp of each unique viewer's last visit.

 ![App analytics on Streamlit Community Cloud](/images/streamlit-community-cloud/workspace-app-analytics-viewers.png)